Usually gluon calls "git describe" inside the gluon directory to determine

 To remove your address from the list, just send a message to

-the address in the List-Unsubscribe
+the address in the List-Unsubscribe header of any list

 message.
 If you haven't changed addresses since subscribing,